 Although the main source of COVID-19 transmission is from person to person, the CDC had to amend guidelines updated on May 20th, 2020 that falsely claimed infection from contaminated surfaces is rare.
-We do not yet know how easily infection occurs from touching contaminated surfaces, so continue using hand sanitizer and washing hands for 20 seconds.
+We do not yet know how easily infection occurs from touching contaminated surfaces, so continue the practice of washing hands for 20 seconds after touching potentially contaminated surfaces.

 The WHO also had to walk back a false statement on June 8, 2020 that asymptomatic transmission is rare.
 We do not know how much of viral spread is caused by asymptomatic or presymptomatic individuals and studies published the week prior indicate rates of asymptomatic transmission could be relatively high.